-The main limitation of the harpsichord is that the player has no control over the loudness or quality of the tone.
+The main limitation of the harpsichord is that the player has no control over the loudness or quality of the tone through the approach to the keys.
 Many developments were made to overcome this drawback.
 Some harpsichords have double sets of strings, each string with its own plectrum, with mechanisms to move one set out of the way so that a single set of strings can be played separately or together with the second set.
 Larger harpsichords may have more than one keyboard and the sets of strings for each keyboard can be coupled together.
 This can change the volume or quality of the sound, but no gradual increase (crescendo) or decrease (decrescendo) can be achieved on the harpsichord.